You might hear different things about when a baby is ready to be born, or when he can safely be born even if he’s premature.

 - Embryo: the zygote becomes an embryo around 5 weeks of pregnancy, when various systems of the body begin to form

-- Fetus: around 8 weeks, when the heart has begun beating, your baby will be considered to be a fetus
+- Fetus: around 8 weeks pregnancy, when the heart has begun beating, your baby will be considered to be a fetus

-Of course, these are the scientific terms, but you’re more likely to refer to him (or her) as your baby.
+Of course, these are the scientific terms, but you’re more likely to refer to him (or her) as your baby during your pregnancy.

-As soon as the sperm and the egg join and implant into the wall of the uterus, your baby has started on his journey of growth!
+As soon as the sperm and egg join, and the fertilized egg implants into the wall of the uterus, your baby has started on his journey of growth and you’ve started your amazing journey of pregnancy.

 How long does it take for a baby to form in your stomach?

-A common misconception is that a baby grows in the woman’s stomach.
+A common misconception is that fetal development happens in the woman’s stomach.

 The mother’s stomach is only for the digestion of food.